Professional/Short course Health Promotion

 15 credit level 7 module

 Page last updated 12 October 2023

-On successful completion of this 15 credit, Health Promotion, Masters level module you will be able to access, synthesise, critically analyse and apply knowledge and understanding of:
+On successful completion of this 15 credit level 7 Health Promotion module, you will be able to access, synthesise, critically analyse and apply knowledge and understanding of:

-- The value and role of partnerships in health promotion.
+- he value and role of partnerships in health promotion

 You will also acquire skills in using website development software to create an online health promotion resource.